zillet/knowledge-base/getting-started/tips-to-for-beginners.md

 ### 2. Use the checksummed version of your address.

-- This is the version of your address that includes both capital and lowercase letters.
+- This is the version of your address that includes "zil" as its prefix.
-- For more information on checksummed addresses, click here.
+- For more information on checksummed addresses, click [here](https://github.com/Zilliqa/Zilliqa/wiki/Address-Standard).

 ### 3. Send a small amount first, to test the waters.